digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 ### Installing `uv`

 `uv` is a modern, extremely fast tool for managing Python packages and projects.
-We will use it to initialize our project and handle dependencies.
+We will use it to initialize our package and handle dependencies.

-Open your terminal or command prompt and run the following command:
+Run the following command in your Codespace terminal:

 ```bash
 # For macOS, Linux, and Windows WSL
 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```
-After installation, close and reopen your terminal.

 Verify it was installed correctly by running:

 ```bash
 uv --version